List of districts of Kerala

 The districts in Kerala are often named after the largest town or city in the district.
-The 14 districts are further divided into 77 taluks, 6 Municipal Corporations, 87 Municipalities, and 941 Gram panchayats.
 Some of the districts were renamed in 1990 from the anglicised names to their local names.
+The 14 districts are further divided into 27 revenue divisions, 77 taluks, and 1664 revenue villages.

+For local governance, Kerala has 6 municipal corporations and 87 municipalities overseeing urban areas.
+Additionally, there are 941 gram panchayats, 152 block panchayats and 14 district panchayats responsible for rural governance.